ekowabaka/clearice/README.md

     composer require ekowabaka/clearice

 If for some reason you don't want to use composer, you can simply include all the needed clearice scripts where you need them.
-ClearIce has no dependencies other than php having a version greater than or equal to 7.1.
+ClearIce has no dependencies other than a PHP interpreter with version 7.1 or better.

 Parsing Arguments with ClearICE
 --------------